divio/divio-cloud-docs/readme.md

 This allows us to link directly to (for example) references in other Sphinx projects, such as [where we link to django CMS's caching settings](http://docs.divio.com/en/latest/reference/caching.html#caching-in-django-cms).

-The trick here is that unlike `:ref:` for example, `setting:` is not a natively understood by Sphinx - meaning that there isn't actually a way to refer to those in another project.
+The trick here is that unlike `:ref:` for example, `setting:` is not a natively understood by Sphinx - meaning that there isn't *by default* a way to refer to those in another project.
 However, we can *extend* Sphinx's capacities.

 See our [extensions.py](https://github.com/divio/divio-cloud-docs/blob/master/extensions.py) for how we do this (we simply steal the [extensions.py from django CMS](https://github.com/divio/django-cms/blob/develop/docs/_ext/djangocms.py)).

+A reference then looks like:

+    :setting:`django-cms:CMS_CACHE_DURATIONS`

 ## Documentation structure